Skip to Content

-Polar bears are classed as marine mammals and are excellent swimmers, but there isn’t much information on other bear species that can swim.
+Polar bears are classed as marine mammals and are excellent swimmers, but you may be unaware if other species can also swim.

 Polar bears are excellent swimmers and can swim many miles to reach new ice sheets.
 Brown bears and black bears can swim but typically only do this to find food.
 Polar bears can swim faster than humans, although a race between a black bear, a brown bear, and a human would be close.